 The Peloponnese or Peloponnesus is a large region of Greece, very nearly an island.
-It lies to the west and south of Athens, Patrai is near its northernmost tip in the map at right.
+It lies to the west and south of Athens, Patrai is near its northernmost tip in the map below.
 The Corinth Canal crosses the narrow isthmus that barely connects the Peloponnese to the European mainland.
 A few sites in the northwest near the isthmus could be visited on a long day trip out of Athens.

 The canal is just 6.3 kilometers long, saving a potential 700 kilometer sea voyage around the Peloponnese.
 It was an obvious place for a canal and one was started in the 7th century BC, but it was only completed in 1893.

 Corinth is a short bus or rail trip from Athens.
 The rail service is now provided with the Προαστίακος or Proastiakos suburban train.
 Wherever you are going in the Peloponnese, you have to pass through Corinth.
 Rail service is even more limited in the Peloponnese than it is in the rest of mainland Greece.
 You can continue by rail along the northern coast through Patrai to Pírgos and change there to an even smaller train to Olympia.
 And, you can go south by train past Mycenae to Argos and Nafplio.

 Corinth / Κόρινθος

 You could visit Corinth on a long day trip out of Athens.
 The train runs along the cliff faces above the Saronic Gulf on the way between Athens and Corinth.
 The view below is what you see from that train as it runs along the cliff.
 This is looking back toward Corinth just before sunset while returning to Athens from a day trip.